 Some traditional Brokers still argue adamantly, that as long as they disclose double-ending and double-dipping to the Landlord and the Tenant or to the Seller and the Buyer, then it’s perfectly OK based on the “Everyone Knows About It Theory.”

 This is why true, 100% Tenant/Buyer Representatives (“Tenant Reps”), Tenant Brokers, Tenant Rep Brokers, Tenant’s Agents and Buyer’s Agents, like MacLaurin Williams and our colleagues at MacLaurin Williams Worldwide, practice only Single Agency Representation.
 That is The Gold Standard of Representation.
 We never consider representing two (2) masters in the same transaction.
-Just because the law allows (less principled) Commercial Brokers to double-end deals and double-dip on commissions and fees, we strongly believe that it’s highly unethical.
+Just because the law still allows less principled Commercial Brokers to double-end deals and double-dip on commissions and fees, we strongly believe that it’s highly unethical.
 We won’t do it.

-Contact William Gary, MBA, MIM, at cell +1 303-901-1108 or email wgary@MacLW.com to confidentially discuss how to get The Gold Standard of Representation for your next commercial real estate transaction.
+Contact William Gary, MBA, MIM, at cell/text +1 303-901-1108 or email wgary@MacLW.com to confidentially discuss how to get The Gold Standard of Representation for your next commercial real estate transaction.
 As 100% Tenant Representatives, MacLaurin Williams Worldwide can advise you without conflicts of interest in nearly seventy (70) major markets, including in Denver/Boulder, Colorado, and Austin/Round Rock, Texas, where we have licensed offices.